 They've already built the bunker

-Is Trump building a bunker under the ballroom?
+Is Donald Trump building a bunker under the ballroom for himself?

-What I hope to show in this post is that they were mistaken: the mess that they saw in 2010 was a noisy misdirection for a much, much bigger project that the government simply could not hide.
+What I hope to show in this post is that they were mistaken: the huge mess that they saw in the 2010s was a noisy misdirection for a much, much bigger project that the government simply could not hide.
+Now that Trump is claiming credit for the bunker, the attention on this new component may only bury the larger whole beneath the hole.
+That curious door in a foundation wall is the way down.

 9/11 framed the problem